The Jordan-H\"older property and Grothendieck monoids of exact categories: Preliminaries on monoids

 \section{Preliminaries on monoids}

 We collect some basic definitions and properties on monoids needed in this paper.
-Recall that \emph{monoids are always assumed to be a commutative monoid with a unit}, and that {we use an additive notation with unit $0$}.
+Recall that \emph{monoids are always assumed to be commutative monoids with units}, and that {we use an additive notation with unit $0$}.